 The Bodhisatta was once a parrot.
 He and his brother were born to a parrot king in a high, remote forest.
-One day a whirlwind arose and blew them away; the Bodhisatta falling amidst flowers in a monastery and his brother landing in a village full of robbers.
+One day a whirlwind arose and blew the young brothers away; the Bodhisatta landed amidst flowers in a monastery and his brother fell into a village full of thieves.
 They grew up in these new homes.

 Later, the king went deer hunting with a large group of people.
-Their servants beat bushes to rouse up animals and an antelope rushed right past the king before he could shoot it.
-The other hunters mocked the king for his failure and the conceited king, unable to tolerate their jokes, took after the deer in his chariot, determined to catch it.
+Their servants beat bushes to rouse up animals, and a deer rushed right past the king before he could shoot it.
+The other hunters mocked the king for his failure.
+Unable to tolerate their jokes, the conceited king took after the deer in his chariot, determined to catch it.
 The king and his charioteer rode until midday before giving up and turning back.
-They took a break in a little valley near the robber village; taking a bath and a nap.
-All the robbers were away, leaving only their cook and the parrot behind.
-The parrot spied the king and brought the cook over to help rob and kill him.
+They stopped in a little valley near the thieves’ village; taking a bath and a nap.
+All the thieves were away, leaving only their cook and the parrot behind.
+The parrot saw the king and brought the cook over to help rob and kill him.
 The king awoke and overheard the two discussing their plans from afar.
-He roused the charioteer and they quickly left.
+He woke the charioteer, and they quickly left.

 The king then came upon the monastery and was welcomed warmly by the Bodhisatta (all the ascetics were out gathering roots and fruits at that time) with leaves and seeds to eat and cool cave water to drink.
 The king returned the parrot’s kind words and told of the evil parrot he’d just encountered.
 The Bodhisatta revealed that they were brothers, absorbing the habits of the people around them: one violence and deceit, the other kindness and self-control.
-It was an insightful lesson for the king and when the ascetics returned, he invited them to come live under his care in the royal park and declared immunity for all parrots across the kingdom.
+It was an insightful lesson for the king, and when the ascetics returned, he invited them to come live under his care in the royal park.
+He also declared immunity from capture for all parrots across the kingdom.
 The king provided for this band of ascetics until his final days, and so did his descendants through seven generations.

 In the Lifetime of the Buddha

-The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the band of ascetics were the Buddha’s followers.
+The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the band of ascetics were earlier births of the Buddha’s followers.